Mean dimension and AH-algebras with diagonal maps: Notation and preliminaries

 \section{Notation and preliminaries}

 \begin{defn} Let $a$ and $b$ be positive elements in a C*-algebra $A$.
-The element $a$ is said to be Cuntz smaller than $a$, denoted by $a\precsim b$, if there exist sequences $(x_n)$ and $(y_n)$ in $A$ such that The elements $a$ and $b$ are Cuntz equivalent, denoted by $a\sim b$, if $a\precsim b$ and $b\precsim a$.
-It is an equivalent relation. \end{defn}
+The element $a$ is said to be Cuntz smaller than {$b$}, denoted by $a\precsim b$, if there exist sequences $(x_n)$ and $(y_n)$ in $A$ such that The elements $a$ and $b$ are {said to be} Cuntz equivalent, denoted by $a\sim b$, if $a\precsim b$ and $b\precsim a$.
+It is an {equivalence} relation. \end{defn}